Priytam/statemachine/README.md

 # Note : Below doc is not yet complete

 ## Creating state machine
-**There are two types of events**
+**There are two types of state machine**
-1. SyncStateMachine (all events to state will be handled in sync)
+1. SyncStateMachine (Sync processing of an event to it)
-2. StateMachine (Events will be handled in async manner)
+2. StateMachine (Async processing of an event to it)

 *Creating async state machine*
 ```text
      new StateMachine(new ContextObject(), 10, 3);
 ```
-arguments are
+*arguments are*
-1. an object that will be passed in each state onEvent call
+1. A context that will be passed on each life cycle of a state
 1. Max number of pending events
 1. Thread pool